JuliaEarth/GeoStats.jl/docs/src/theoretical_variograms.md

 \gamma(\x_1,\x_2) = \gamma(||\x_1 - \x_2||) = \gamma(h)
 ```

-Under the additional assumption of 2nd order stationarity, the well-known
+Under the additional assumption of 2nd-order stationarity, the well-known
 covariance is directly related via ``\gamma(h) = cov(0) - cov(h)``.
 Anisotropic
 models are easily obtained by defining an ellipsoid distance in place of the Euclidean
 distance.
 For a list of available distances, please see [Distance functions](distances.md).